irsl/dfwfw/CONFIG.md

 ```

 The array version holds array of hashes with the following keys:
- - host_port: port number on the host machine
+ - host_port: port number on the host machine.
+Port range can be specified separated by a colon.
- - container_port: port number inside the container where the service is listening
+ - container_port: optional, default is same as host_port.
+The port number inside the container where the service is listening.
  - family: optional, protocol family, default is tcp